The New Jersey Devils (+100) are on the road to face the Carolina Hurricanes (-120) at PNC Arena on Thursday. The total ...

 The Devils slipped back into mediocrity, recording a winning record in just 1 of the last 9 seasons.
 Often plagued with lengthy injuries as well as losing key players, the franchise has struggled to rebuild.
 The most recent campaign was no better, with the Devils winning a measly 19 of 56 games, failing to reach the postseason for a third consecutive year.

-If you are a fan of the New Jersey Devils, then you know that the only thing that matters right now is how they are expected to perform in the 2021-22 season.
-Do the New Jersey Devils have the star power to make it all the way to the playoffs and finals in 2022?
+If you are a fan of the New Jersey Devils, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the New Jersey Devils have the star power to make it all the way to the playoffs and win the Stanley Cup in 2023?

 Still got some burning questions about the New Jersey Devils?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!